 Hormones are the most powerful chemical compounds inside our bodies, and when optimized can rapidly turn your health around and bring you into a state of vibrant energy and balance, a state I now refer to as Thermo.

 My original plan to be a neurosurgeon never came to fruition - I was too disgusted with the medical system to allow myself to participate in it.
 The institutional dogma is too deeply entrenched, with most of Western medicine practices completely centered around pharmaceutical distribution.
 My fascination with, and love of, the human body grew to such a profound level of respect that I could not willingly indenture myself to a system that is set up only to medicate patients, not to actually help them solve the root causes of their health problems safely and naturally, which empowers the patient to prevent further issues in the future.
 I graduated with my degree in 2011 and left academia forever.

 I started writing about my story online back in 2012 and never really intended for my blogging to be much more than an outlet for me to share my knowledge with people, and help them avoid a similar fate.

 However, destiny has had other plans.

 Apparently my experience was not unique.
 Millions of men, women, & kids around the world have had similar let-down experiences with the medical system, and are actively searching for help online.
-Many of them found my writing, and over the subsequent years I’ve owned health websites that get millions of searching visitors every month, and my health videos and podcasts on social media have averaged over 100 million views/listens per year for years now.
+Many of them found my writing, and over the subsequent years I’ve owned health websites that get millions of searching visitors every month, and my health videos and podcasts on social media have averaged over millions of views per year for years now.